DiffOPF: Diffusion Solver for Optimal Power Flow: Solving OPF with Guided Diffusion

 Conventional deep learning OPF solvers learn a deterministic mapping $f: (\mathbf{p}_d, \mathbf{q}_d) \mapsto (\mathbf{p}_g, \mathbf{q}_g)$ trained to minimize the mean squared error of dispatch setpoints, given load inputs.
 As a result, they output the conditional mean of dispatch setpoints, rather than modeling their full conditional distribution.

 In contrast, the proposed DiffOPF in Alg. \ref{alg3} aims to approximate the full conditional distribution $p(\mb{p}_g, \mb{q}_g|\mb{p}_d, \mb{q}_d)$.
 Formally, given demand $(\mb{p}_d, \mb{q}_d)$, the solver generates candidate solutions by sampling the conditional distribution $p(\mb{p}_g, \mb{q}_g \mid \mb{p}_d, \mb{q}_d)$.
-That is, rather than reducing the solution space of the OPF to the mean values, DiffOPF provides a distributional characterization of dispatch setpoints for given demand.
+If historical OPF records contain multiple dispatch solutions associated with similar load levels, these appear as distinct modes in the conditional distribution $p(\mb{p}_g,\mb{q}_g|\mb{p}_d,\mb{q}_d)$.
+Since diffusion models learn the full data distribution, conditional sampling allows the model to generate samples around these modes, thus providing a distributional characterization of dispatch setpoints rather than reducing the solution space to mean values as in single-valued deep learning OPF solvers.

 In this section, we determine the number of samples required to obtain an $\varepsilon$-close solution to that provided by conventional interior-point optimization solvers, where $\varepsilon>0$ is a specified performance requirement.
 Let $\{(\mathbf{p}_g^{i}, \mathbf{q}_g^{i})\}_{i=1}^{M} \sim p(\mathbf{p}_g, \mathbf{q}_g \mid \mathbf{p}_d, \mathbf{q}_d)$ be $M$ independent samples from DiffOPF conditioned on a given demand $(\mathbf{p}_d, \mathbf{q}_d)$.
 Define